rhizomatics/updates2mqtt/README.md

 |-----------|-------------|----------------------------------------------------------------------------------------------------|
 | Docker    | Scan.
 Fetch | Fetch is ``docker pull`` only.
 Restart support only for ``docker-compose`` image based containers. |

+## Healthcheck

+A heartbeat JSON payload is optionally published periodically to a configurable MQTT topic, defaulting to `healthcheck/{node_name}/updates2mqtt`.
+It contains the current version of updates2mqtt, the node name, a timestamp, and some basic stats.

 ## HomeAssistant integration